zeebote/Django-Gunicorn-Nginx-Postgres-on-Kubernetes/README.md

     └── README.md
    ```
 1. Deploy Postgres to Kubernetes - We use official Postgress container on Docker hub - This deployment will create a namespace "apps", Persistent nfs volume,
 a persitent volume claim, configmap, service, secret (for postgress user and password), and a pod which host postgres container.
+For this setup we postgress as user name and password for database.
+You should change them and convert to base64 encoding then update to deployment secret.
    ```
    Django-Gunicorn-Nginx-Postgres$ kubectl apply -f deployment/postgres.yml namespace/apps created